Is the Schwarzschild Metric a Vacuum Solution of the Einstein Equation?: Discussion

 Do our mathematical solutions of the inhomogeneous Einstein equation have any physical significance?
-Superimposed on our point-like density is a density ranging between two constants, the source of the harmonic oscillator potential-like function $V_{1}(r,\varepsilon )$ which behaves like $ k_{1}r^{2}$ for sufficiently small $r.$ \ The static and spherically symmetric metric we started with is distinct from the standard time-dependent Friedmann-Lematre-Robertson-Walker (FLRW) metric. \ It is not intended to relate to the universe as a whole but rather to the field produced by a single source. \ There is some superficial similarity between our solution and the so-called dark energy and inflation solutions of modern cosmology since both involve a pressure with an opposite sign of the density . \ It may be of just academic interest that such potential-like functions not only proportional respectively to $1/r$ but also to the otherwise ubiquitous $r^{2}$ potential correspond to the solution of the Einstein equation under these circumstances.\ A positive or negative sign of $k_{1}$ would give a negative or positive pressure and an attractive or repulsive force that would increase in magnitude with distance. \ Obviously since there is no evidence for such long range and static increasing forces, $ k_{1} $ must be virtually infinitesimal if not zero. \ \ Note that in nonrelativistic potential theory a constant density would give rise to an attractive Hooke's law force. \ However, that follows from Gauss' law applied to an inverse square field. \ The $r^{2}$ potential like function discussed here is completely independent from the $1/r$ potential. \ Another factor to point out is that the functional form of the density or pressure due to the harmonic oscillator potential is fixed by our solution to the Einstein equations themselves, it is not imposed. \ The only imposition we made on the density and pressure is that they be the negative of one another. \ From a mathematical point of view there is no distinction between the solutions discussed here for the inhomogeneous Einstein equation and the one we would have obtained by adding a term $-pg_{\mu \nu }$ to the left hand side of the Einstein equation and viewing it as an addition to the equation, in analogy to the alternative explanation of dark energy. \ The difference here is that $p$ being a constant would be an outcome of the modified Einstein equations and not an imposed functional form. \
+Superimposed on our point-like density is a density ranging between two constants ($\kappa _{1}$ and $3\kappa _{1};$ see Eq. (\ref{52})$)$, the source of the harmonic oscillator potential-like function $\phi (r,\varepsilon )$ which behaves like $\kappa _{1}r^{2}/2$ for sufficiently small $r.$ \ The static and spherically symmetric metric we started with is distinct from the standard time-dependent Friedmann-Lematre-Robertson-Walker (FLRW) metric. \ It is not intended to relate to the universe as a whole but rather to the field produced by a single source. \ There is some superficial similarity between our solution and the so-called dark energy and inflation solutions of modern cosmology for $\kappa _{1}<0$ since both involve a pressure with an opposite sign of the density. \ It may be of just academic interest that the potential-like function $\phi $ we obtain is not only proportional to $1/r$ but also to the otherwise ubiquitous $r^{2}$ potential correspond to the solution of the Einstein equation under these circumstances.\ A positive or negative sign of $\kappa _{1}$ would give a negative or positive pressure and an attractive or repulsive force that would increase in magnitude with distance (mimicking the effects of dark energy). \ \ Note that in nonrelativistic potential theory a constant density would give rise to an attractive Hooke's law force. \ However the context is entirely difference.
+There, the Hooke's law \ form follows from Gauss' law applied to an inverse square field. \ The $ r^{2}$ potential like function discussed in this paper is completely independent of the $1/r$ potential. \ Another factor to point out is that the functional form of the density or pressure correlated with the $r^{2}$ potential is fixed by our solution to the Einstein equations themselves, it is not imposed. \ The only imposition we made on the density and pressure is that they be the negative of one another. \ From a mathematical point of view there is no distinction between the solutions discussed here for the inhomogeneous Einstein equation and the one we would have obtained by adding a term $+\rho g_{\mu \nu }$ to the left hand side of the Einstein equation and viewing it as an addition to the equation, in analogy to the alternative explanation of dark energy. \ The difference here is that $\rho $ being a constant would be an outcome of the modified Einstein equations and not an imposed functional form. \